Ares-Developers/Ares-docs/new/sidescountries/uiside.rst

 :tagdef:`[Side]DialogBackground.Image=filename, *including* the .shp extension` The shp file used as background for dialog boxes for this side.
-Should be 452x326.
+Should be 452x326; the image is aligned on the top left corner of the dialog.
 Defaults to :value:`PUDLGBGA.SHP`, :value:`PUDLGBGS.SHP`, and :value:`PUDLGBGY.SHP` for sides 1, 2 and all others respectively.
 Requires :tag:`DialogBackground.Palette` to be set.

 :tagdef:`[Side]DialogBackground.Palette=filename, *including* the .pal extension` The palette used to draw the background of dialog boxes for this side.
 Defaults